defgsus/pector/README.md

 ### rationale ###

-In an embedded python, inside an audio-visual framework in C++, i want to give the user intuitive, simply and fast vector/matrix/transformation-handling types to interface with the main app.
-All in a GLSL-like fashion.
+In an embedded python, inside an audio-visual framework in C++, i want to give the user intuitive, simple and fast vector/matrix/transformation-handling types to interface with the main app.
+All in a GLSL-like fashion, extended with inbuilt rotation and all that nifty stuff.
-From my point of view, there is no common, simple vector/matrix lib for python except numpy, which i do not want to depend on, and which does not handle vec3 and vec4 any special.
+From my point of view, there is no common, simple vector/matrix lib for python except numpy, which i do not want to depend on, and which does not handle vec3 and vec4 in any special way.
 There are numerous little libs like this one, though.
-Be recreating the wheel, i just want to get familiar with python in general.
+By recreating the wheel i just want to get familiar with python in general.

 Once the interface is settled, i hope it's possible to compile the lib with Cython or any other tool that creates the C/Python function wrappers,